OUR MANIFESTO FOR HAIRDRESSING.

 So that's what we say!
 Do we walk the talk?

-The salon has received several sustainability accreditations, including: Davines Sustainable Salon Program Sustainability Visionary (the first salon in the world to achieve this), Green Salon Collective Accreditation, Good Salon Guide Eco Salon and Southampton University Business School Sustainable Salon.
+The salon received several sustainability accreditations, including: Davines Sustainable Salon Program Sustainability Visionary (the first salon in the world to achieve this), Green Salon Collective Accreditation, Good Salon Guide Eco Salon and Southampton University Business School Sustainable Salon.

 Is hairdressing art?